curtiscjohnson/curtiscjohnson.github.io/_projects/flight-dynamics.md

 collection: projects
 ---

 This project was a semester long project for Dr. Tim McLain's course on Flight Dynamics and Controls.
+The [code](https://github.com/curtiscjohnson/flight_dynamics) is available on Github.

 The project was broken into multiple parts: